South Africa – Early Childhood Development & Infant Care

 • Maintain and improve daycare facilities by cleaning and decorating.

-• Assist in weekend nature camps, guiding children in outdoor activities.
+• Assist in weekend nature camps, guiding children in outdoor activities – when available.

 • Support local caregivers through training and hands-on help.